 Vault toilets and drinking water are provided seasonally.
 This is a "pack it in, pack it out" facility.

 Bird Creek flows perennially through the campground.
 A mixed forest of juniper, pinyon pine and alder trees covers the area, but provides only limited shade.

-Ward Charcoal Ovens State Park is a few miles southeast of Ely.
+Cave Lake State Park and Ward Charcoal Ovens State Park are a few miles from Ely.
 Interesting historic stone ovens and an interpretive trail are available there.
 The Northern Nevada Railway in Ely has a museum and offers train rides.